What Is the Average Automation Engineer Salary in the US?

 An automation engineer works to automate processes like electricity generation and manufacturing.
 Explore this exciting career, including the automation engineer salary and job outlook.

-What is an automation engineer?
+What does an automation engineer do?

 An automation engineer helps a company streamline their processes and computer systems.
 Their ultimate goal is to create and improve technology to increase productivity and reduce costs.
 This role is needed in organizations specializing in production and manufacturing.
 For this reason, you may find yourself working in a factory or plant.
-Throughout your career, you'll help design, test, and implement automation technology, solve problems and find ways to improve existing technology.
+Throughout your career, you'll help design, test, and implement automation technology, solve problems, and find ways to improve existing technology.
 Some of your specific duties might include:

 • Identifying automation and efficiency opportunities